hashicorp/consul/website/source/api/catalog.html.md

 - `TaggedAddresses` is the list of explicit LAN and WAN IP addresses for the agent

-- `Meta` is a list of user-defined metadata key/value pairs for the node
+- `NodeMeta` is a list of user-defined metadata key/value pairs for the node

 - `CreateIndex` is an internal index value representing when the service was created